51FuR4nk/wallet-monitor/README.md

 ## Requirements

 1. Python 3
-2. A running dero wallet with the --rpc-server on. **This must be the wallet you are mining on or receiving the node reward.** e.g.
+2. A running dero wallet with the --rpc-server on. **This must be the wallet you are mining on or receiving the node reward.** If the wallet close or is terminated the script will terminate as well. e.g.
 ```
 ./dero-wallet-cli-linux-amd64 --unlock --remote --rpc-server